-The Company’s main financial liabilities consist of bank loan and other financial institutions, trade payable third parties, others payable, accrued payable, payable from non-business related parties, advance payment from customer, employee benefit, and other long therm loan.
+The Company’s main financial liabilities consist of bank loan and other financial institutions, trade payable third parties, others payable, accrued payable, payable from non-business related parties, advance payment from customer, employee benefit, and other long term loans.
 The main purpose of financial liabilities is to raise-up capital in Company’s business to support the operational and investment activities.

-The Company has some kind of financial assets, such as cash, accounts receivable, other accounts receivable, accounts receivable of non-trade related parties as well as liquid and non liquid financial assets that arise directly from its business activities.
+The Company has some financial assets, such as cash, accounts receivable, other accounts receivable, accounts receivable of non-trade related parties as well as liquid and non-liquid financial assets that arise directly from its business activities.

 The Company does not significantly use foreign currency because almost all transactions, assets and liabilities are denominated in rupiah.

 The Company’s reporting currency is rupiah.
 The Company faces foreign exchange risk because of the costs of importing building equipment and supplies but this is not material, so the risks to foreign currencies, such as the United States dollar, are not significant.

 The Company does not have a formal hedging policy for foreign exchange rates.
 If necessary, the Company will hedge to reduce the risk of foreign currency risk.
 Transactions in foreign currencies other than those related to routine operations are maintained at an acceptable minimum level.

 The impact of commodity price risk faced by the Company is mainly related to the purchase of main building materials such as iron, steel, paint and cement.
 To anticipate the risk of price rise, the Company makes a contract with such related vendors to binds the price, quantity and delivery period according to the Company’s requirement.

 The Company’s policy to minimize risks arising from fluctuations in commodity prices is to maintain the level of stability related to developmental cost, while also maintaining to earn the current year’s net profit.